caarlos0/codecon-2025/slides.md

 - Rewrote it in Go
 - Shared it online, and people liked it!

-^ All of them need releasing
-Configuration via `--flags`
-It sucked, but scratched the itch
+^ Now with more project, all of them need releasing - Configuration via `--flags` It sucked, but scratched the itch
-"I need Homebrew"
-"It'll suck to do that with bash..."
-"Gonna make this into a Go project!"
+"I need Homebrew" "It'll suck to do that with bash..."
+"Gonna make this into a Go project!" shared it online, and to my surprise people liked it!

 ---